edgeVLM: Cloud-edge Collaborative Real-time VLM based on Context Transfer: Architecture

 \section{Architecture}

 Real-time vision-language reasoning tasks pose dual challenges in terms of processing speed and inference accuracy.
-To achieve robust and high-precision outputs, this work leverages the strengths of LVLMs in textual understanding and visual perception to assist SVLMs in real time.
-This section illustrates the proposed collaborative architecture using a multi-object recognition task in autonomous driving at a frame rate of 1 FPS as a representative example.
+To achieve robust and high-precision outputs, this work leverages the strengths of LVLMs in textual understanding and visual perception to assist SVLMs in real-time.
+This section illustrates the proposed collaborative architecture using a multi-object recognition task in autonomous driving as a representative example.